 The Atheist: Yeah, well, until a second ago, I didn't believe in Bigfoot either.

-Subverted by this recent article, about a ufologist who wants religiously-minded scholars to open up to non-spiritual kinds of paranormal phenomena but is having trouble.
+- Subverted by this article, about a ufologist who wants religiously-minded scholars to open up to non-spiritual kinds of paranormal phenomena but is having trouble.

-Also, he seems to believe that Jesus is both a deity, both an Ancient Astronaut, and so are the The Reptilians, described as "clones of the Fallen Angels" devoid of any memory of their divine status.
-Thus, he may be on the polar opposite of the Raelien cult (see Raelien in this page): while Raeliens are atheist granting aliens a divine status, Montesi is a believer granting deities physical and humanoid-like interactions with our continuum.
-To put it mildly "Aliens are Jesus, Jesus is every good unnamed alien in history".
+- Also, he seems to believe that Jesus is both a deity and an Ancient Astronaut, and so are the The Reptilians, described as "clones of the Fallen Angels" devoid of any memory of their divine status.
+Thus, he may be on the polar opposite of the Raelien cult (see 'below): while the Raeliens are atheists granting aliens what is the equivalent of divine status, Montesi is a believer granting deities physical and humanoid-like interactions with our continuum.
+To put it mildly: "Aliens are Jesus, Jesus is every good unnamed alien in history".